-- 1- Higher Court Judges are not removed at the whim of Government Officials.
-However they are removed by the Veman Sovereign following a petition presented by the House of Law, the Mount Vema Administration or the Mount Vema Congress. - 2- The Lord Justice may, however, declare vacant the office of any judge who, through ill-health, is incapable of carrying out his work and of taking the decision to resign. - 3- Judges are dismissed by the Mount Vema Lord Justice for incapacity or misbehaviour. - 4- A Judge nominated by the Mount Vema Lord Royal may carry out an investigation.
+- 1 Mount Vema Higher Court Judges are not removed at the whim of Mount Vema Government Officials.
+However they are removed by the Mount Vema Sovereign following a petition presented by the Mount Vema House of Law, the Vema Seamount Administration or the Veman Congress. - 2- The Mount Vema Lord Justice may, however, declare vacant the office of any judge who, through ill-health, is incapable of carrying out his work and of taking the decision to resign. - 3 Judges are dismissed by the Mount Vema Lord Justice for incapacity or misbehaviour. - 4- A Judge nominated by the Mount Vema Lord Royal may carry out an investigation.
 However the outcome of any investigation must concur with any decision taken by the Mount Vema Lord Justice to remove a judge.

-Independence of the Judiciary
+Independence of the Mount Vema Judiciary

-- 1- In order to safeguard the rights of the People, the Legislature, Executive, Judiciary, Defense, Finance and Media are kept separated. - 2- In the Kingdom of Mount Vema, the Legislature is the Mount Vema Congress and is based at the Mount Vema Congress Building.
-The Executive is the Capital House Administration and is based at the Capital House and its associated Ministerial establishments.
-The Judiciary are the Judges who report to the House of Law and are base at its associated Judiciary establishments.
-The Defense is the Military and is based at the BraveHouse and military establishments.
-The Media is the Associated Press of Mount Vema, which is based at the Presshouse and the Finance, which is based at the General Reserve Building and its associated establishments. - 3- The Heads of the Executive, Judiciary, Military, Finance and Media, are also members of the Royal Council. - 4- The Mount Vema Congress oversees all five arms of the Kingdom of Mount Vema.
+1 - In order to safeguard the rights of the Mount Vema People, the Legislature, Executive, Judiciary, Defense, Finance and Media are kept separated.

+2-In the Kingdom of Mount Vema, the Legislature is the Veman Congress and is based at the Veman Congress Building.
+The Executive is the Vema Seamount Administration and is based at the Mount Vema Capital House and its associated Ministerial establishments.
+The Mount Vema Judiciary is the Judges and is based at the Mount Vema House of Law and its associated Judiciary establishments.
+The Defense is the Mount Vema Military and is based at the Mount Vema BraveHouse and military establishments.
+The Media is the Mount Vema Press, which is based at the Mount Vema Presshouse and the Finance, which is based at the General Reserve Building and its associated establishments.

+3-The Heads of the Mount Vema Executive, Mount Vema Judiciary, Mount Vema Military, Mount Vema Finance and Mount Vema Media, are also members of the Mount Vema Royal Council.

+4-The Veman Congress oversees all five arms of the Kingdom of Mount Vema.

-The Judiciary
+The Mount Vema Judiciary

-The Veman Lord Justice is appointed by the Veman Sovereign and holds the office for a renewable period of four years.
+The Mount Vema Lord Justice is appointed by the Veman Sovereign and holds the office for a renewable period of four years.

-Protection of the Judicial Independence
+Protection of the Independence of the Judiciary

-- 1- Judges are immune from being sued for anything they do in the course of their judicial duties. - 2- Individual judges must not be criticized during congressional debates.
+1 - Judges are immune from being sued for anything they do in the course of their judicial duties.

-3- Judicial salaries are paid from the Judiciary Fund.
+- 2- Individual judges must not be criticized during parliamentary debates. - 3- Judicial salaries are paid from the Judiciary Fund.